vrevolverrr/service-learning/README.md

 ## Our Mission
 To raise awareness throughout the community via advocacy while providing accurate statistics and data through active research and collaboration to help the general public understand the issue.

+## Technical Stack
+The website was built with React along Next.JS and was deployed on Vercel.

 ## References
 Check out our Instagram page [here](https://www.instagram.com/carbon_zero_sl/).